beeena4/beeena4/README.md

 <table>
   <tr>
     <td align="left">
-      I'm a beginner in coding, currently learning:
+      Hello I'm a beginner in coding, currently learning:
-      HTML , Java , Python.
+      HTML , Java , and Python.
-      Passionate about programming and eager to learn more!
+      Passionate about programming and eager to learn more! ...........
-      Always improving and exploring new technologies.
       My goal is to become a proficient developer who can create innovative and impactful projects.
       I believe that learning is a lifelong journey, and I'm excited to keep growing every day!. ≽^• ˕ • ྀི≼
     </td>